-Java EE Overview Training Overview
+Java Training / Java EE Training

 Accelebrate's Java EE Overview Training provides an in-depth, fast-paced tour of technologies and development methodologies for building applications with Java Enterprise Edition.

 Most Accelebrate courses are delivered as private, customized, on-site training at our clients' locations worldwide for groups of 3 or more attendees and are custom tailored to their specific needs.
 Please visit our client list to see organizations for whom we have delivered private in-house training.
 These courses can also be delivered as live, private online classes for groups that are geographically dispersed or wish to save on the instructor's or students' travel expenses.
 To receive a customized proposal and price quote for private training at your site or online, please contact us.

 In addition, some courses are available as live, online classes for individuals.
 See a schedule of online courses.

 Java EE Overview Training Objectives